Ra'anan Alexandrowicz: Career

 In 2003 Alexandrowicz joined Taayush, a grassroots volunteer network of Palestinians and Israelis to counter Israeli nationalist reactions aroused by the Second Intifada.
 In his work The Law in These Parts, Alexandrowicz set out to explore the question ‘How can a modern democracy impose a prolonged military occupation on another people while retaining its core democratic values?’.
 The film is based on over 5 years of research of military court files, which Alexandrowicz translates into film by creating a cinematic courtroom.
 The film brought together interviews with the military judges, heads of the Military Advocate General, headed by Meir Shamgar as a Judge Advocate General in 1967 designed the legal infrastructure of the military rule, images of legal files, and historical footage that show the enactment of these laws upon the Palestinian population.

 The film won the Best Documentary Prize, the Van Leer Institute in Jerusalem Film Festival and the Jury Prize for Best Documentary at the Sundance Film Festival.
 At the Hot Docs Canadian International Documentary Festival, The Law in These Parts won the "Special Jury Prize – International Feature"; in 2013 Alexandrowicz received the Peabody award.

-In 2019, after relocating to Philadelphia, Alexandrowicz co-wrote and co-produced The Viewing Booth, an innovative and introspective documentary exploring how viewers interpret and rationalize images.
-The film centers on Maia Levy, a Jewish-American college student, as she reacts in real time to a curated set of online videos about Palestinian life under Israeli military rule.
-Deliberately selected to reflect opposing narratives, the clips include footage from both human rights organizations, the Israeli military and far-right sources.
-As Levy engages with the material, questioning, doubting, and interpreting through the lens of her prior beliefs, the film captures the cognitive and emotional processes underlying spectatorship and ideological filtering.
+In 2019, after relocating to Philadelphia, Alexandrowicz co-wrote and co-produced The Viewing Booth, a documentary exploring how viewers interpret nonfiction images through the lens of their existing beliefs.
+The film emerged from a project conducted at Temple University in 2017, in which seven students were filmed while viewing videos concerning the Israeli occupation of the Palestinian territories.
+Alexandrowicz assembled forty videos—half distributed by the Israeli human rights organization B’Tselem and half by conservative organizations supporting the occupation—in an effort to present participants with opposing perspectives.
+The completed film centers on Maia Levy, a Jewish American college student whose willingness to engage openly with the material led Alexandrowicz to select her viewing session as its principal case study.

-Premiering at Docaviv in 2019, The Viewing Booth received critical acclaim for its unique approach to documentary filmmaking and its probing reflection on perception in the digital age.
-Critics praised Alexandrowicz for crafting a film that is both intimate and universally resonant, with Rolling Stone calling it "one of the most vital documentaries of the year" and others lauding its ability to reveal the complexities and limitations of witnessing itself.
+Following its premier at Docaviv in 2019, The Viewing Booth screened at the 70th Berlin International Film Festival and the True/False Film Fest in Columbia, Missouri, in 2020.
+The film received critical acclaim for its distinctive approach to documentary filmmaking and its examination of perception in the digital age, with Rolling Stone calling it "one of the most vital documentaries of the year" and others lauding its ability to reveal the complexities and limitations of witnessing itself.